ryuheum/imagefilter/README.md

 Run package by

-(1) open the script in R studion and click "Run"
+(1) open the script in R studio and click "Run"

 (2) Run directly from R console by using source()function